 The lesson from every one of these comparisons is the same, and it is not complicated: supply is the long-run answer.
 The places that built more homes, more densely, faster, with fewer hoops, have better affordability.
 That is the whole ballgame behind Ontario's housing debate, and it is what the province is chasing with measures like the More Homes Built Faster Act.

-My parents had it hardest on the monthly payment.
+- My parents had it hardest on the monthly payment.
 Those rates were genuinely brutal.
-But the house itself was cheap against their income, about 3 times, so a single earner could swing it, and the moment rates fell their equity looked terrific.
-The pain was sharp, but temporary, and it was followed by decades of gains.
+My friend and colleague Brian Guerriero (Re/Max Muskoka if interested) once described that period as buying a house on your credit card.
+No 4 or 5% interest rates there.
+But... the house itself was cheap against their income, about 3 times, so a single earner could swing it, and the moment rates fell their equity looked terrific.
+Sharp, but temporary, pain followed by decades of gains.
+Not bad in retrospect.

-My son's generation has it worst on the thing that matters most, getting in the door.
+- My son's generation has it worst on the thing that matters most, getting in the door.
 At 7 to 8 times income, the house is more than double the relative cost my parents or I ever faced.
 The down payment is a multi-year project on its own, and they are trying to save it while paying some of the highest rents in the country.
 Rates are friendlier than 2023, sure, but nowhere near the pandemic lows that briefly made big prices digestible.
 And the OECD agrees with him: among comparable economies, Canada had the worst affordability deterioration since 2004.
-He is not imagining it.
-The data has his back.
+Ouch Son!

-So if you are scoring it: my parents had the hardest monthly payment, my son has the hardest entry, and my generation quietly had it best.
-The cruel irony is that the generation with the easiest path also got the biggest reward.
+So if you are scoring it: my parents had the hardest monthly payment, my son has the hardest entry, and my generation had it best.
+What's really going to tick some people off, is that my generation easiest path also got the biggest reward.
+Thank you everyone else for participating!

 Terry Riddoch